WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 The order of the groups is determined by the proportion of **Positive** cells within each group.

-Use `?ScreenFractionPlot` in R terminal to see more details.
+Use `?ScreenFractionPlot` in R to see more details.

 ------------------------------------------------------------------------

 ## 5. Example

 Here we use the example data to demonstrate how to use the functions in `SigBridgeR` to screen mutational signatures.